tesla3327/michaelnthiessen/src/pages/renderless-components-5-wild-experiments/index.md

 ---
 title: "Renderless Components: 5 Wild Experiments"
 date: 2018-09-28
+description: I've been spending the last several weeks experimenting with the different things that we can do with renderless components.
+I've been pushing the limits pretty far, going past the edges of what Vue is intended to do.
+Along the way I've discovered a few neat things that I'd like to share with you!
 ---
 I think that **renderless components have huge potential to transform the way we write components**, but we're still in the early stages of figuring out what that will look like.